Decathlon/vitamin-android/text-inputs/README.md

 ```

 An item contains a text and optionally an icon right and/or left.
 These drawable should be
-an icon and will be tinted with the `vtmnContentPrimary` Vitamin semantic color.
+an icon and will be tinted with the `vtmnContentColorPrimary` Vitamin semantic color.

 If you have a specific case, you can override the layout and specify your own one but you must
 to specify these ids for the text and two icons: `vtmnDropdownLeftIcon`, `vtmnDropdownRightIcon`